prismofeverything/gaia/README.md

 ## idea

-Gaia tracks a set of keys representing files to be computed, and the network of dependent processes that compute them.
-Its main focus is a data store that holds these keys, which can begin life seeded with prior information.
+Gaia tracks a set of keys representing files to be computed, and the network of processes that compute them.
+Its main focus is a data store that holds these keys, which can begin life seeded with prior information, and which it progressively fills as new processes trigger and contribute their outputs.

 At each cycle, Gaia compares the keys that are present to the inputs of processes who compute keys that are missing, triggering any processes found.
 Once these missing keys are computed, the cycle is run again and again until either all keys are computed or no more processes can be run.

 Gaia has both a server to launch these computations and a client to interact with the server, trigger new processes or commands, or gather information about the status of each process or data key (initialized/running/error/complete).